What are the eligibility requirements for taking the NCLEX?

 I have registered for the NCLEX, when will I get my Authorization to Test (ATT) email?

 Once you have been made eligible by your board of nursing/regulatory body (BON/RB), you will receive an Authorization to Test (ATT) via the email address you provided when registering.
 You must have your ATT email to schedule an appointment to take the NCLEX.
 To gain access to the NCLEX, you will be required to present one form of acceptable identification.
-The first and last name on your identification must match exactly the name you provided when registering.
+The first and last names on your identification must match exactly the first and last names on your ATT email.
 For further details, visit Authorization to Test.

 After you register with Pearson VUE and your BON/RB declares you eligible, you will receive your Authorization to Test (ATT).
 All application materials and fees must be submitted to the BON/RB before they can deem you eligible to test.

 Once the BON/RB declares you eligible to test and your ATT is issued, you must test within the validity dates of your ATT (the average length of an ATT is 90 days).
 These validity dates cannot be extended for any reason.
 If you do not test within these dates you will have to reregister and pay another exam fee.
 The ATT contains your authorization number, candidate identification number and an expiration date.
 You need the ATT to schedule an appointment to take the NCLEX.

 Call Pearson VUE NCLEX Candidate Services at 866.496.2539 or at one of the international telephone numbers in the NCLEX Candidate Bulletin to report a lost ATT or if it has been two weeks since you registered and have not received your ATT.